Brookhaven, New York: Bus service

-The Town of Brookhaven is served primarily by Suffolk County Transit bus routes, although the Village of Patchogue has its own bus service.
+The Town of Brookhaven is served primarily by Suffolk County Transit.
+It also operates a Para-Transit Bus line.
+The Village of Patchogue operates its own local Bus Service.

 Railroad lines

 Long Island Rail Road has three lines running through the Town of Brookhaven.
 The Main Line includes Ronkonkoma station, which not only serves as a major transportation hub, but is also located on the Islip-Brookhaven Town Line.
 It also contains the Medford and Yaphank stations.
 The Montauk Branch, located on the South Shore of Long Island, includes the Patchogue, Bellport, and Mastic–Shirley stations, with the Center Moriches station having operated until 1998.
-On the North Shore of the town, the Port Jefferson Branch contains two stations as it enters from the Town of Smithtown: Stony Brook station along the northern edge of SUNY at Stony Brook, and Port Jefferson station along Main Street where the line terminates.
+On the North Shore of the town, the Port Jefferson Branch contains two stations as it enters from the Town of Smithtown, Stony Brook station along the northern edge of SUNY at Stony Brook, and Port Jefferson station along Main Street where the line terminates.

 Ferries

 The primary ferry within the Town of Brookhaven is the Bridgeport-Port Jefferson Ferry, which takes vehicles and passengers across the Long Island Sound to and from Port Jefferson to Bridgeport, Connecticut.
 On the Great South Bay, passenger ferries take vacationers to and from Fire Island.
-The ferry terminals in Patchogue lead to the communities of Davis Park, and Watch Hill Visitor's Center, on the western edge of the Otis Pike Fire Island High Dune Wilderness Area.
+The ferry terminals in Patchogue lead to the communities of Davis Park, and Watch Hill Visitor Center, on the western edge of the Otis Pike Fire Island High Dune Wilderness Area.
 Bellport also has a ferry leading to Bellport Beach on Fire Island.

-From Fire Island itself, communities have ferries from Fire Island Pines and Cherry Grove, both of which are popular vacation spots for LGBT tourists as well as the Sailors Haven Visitor's Center, which is located within the Sunken Forest Visitor's Center.
+From Fire Island itself, communities have ferries from Fire Island Pines and Cherry Grove, both of which are popular vacation spots for LGBT tourists as well as the Sailors Haven Visitor Center, which is located within the Sunken Forest Visitor Center.
 All three ferries lead to Sayville in the Town of Islip.
 Ocean Bay Park is the westernmost community in the Town of Brookhaven, and ferries from there lead to Bay Shore.

 Airports

-The town of Brookhaven contains three minor reliever airports, all of which are in south shore communities.
+The Town of Brookhaven contains no Commercial Airports.
+The adjacent Town of Islip contains Long Island MacArthur Airport which serves Brookhaven Residents, three Minor Reliever Airports are within Brookhaven, all of which are in the southern shore communities.
 The first one is the Brookhaven Calabro Airport in Shirley.
 East of this is the Spadaro Airport and Lufker Airport both of which are in East Moriches, and both of which share a taxiway.
 Coram Airport was operational until 1984.